31 Aug, 1 Sep

-Harriet Scott Chessman is a fiction writer, the author of the acclaimed novels Someone Not Really Her Mother, The Beauty of Ordinary Things, Lydia Cassatt Reading the Morning Paper, and Ohio Angels.
+Harriet Scott Chessman is a fiction writer, the author of the acclaimed novels Someone Not Really Her Mother, The Beauty of Ordinary Things, Lydia Cassatt Reading the Morning Paper, Ohio Angels and The Lost Sketchbook of Edgar Degas.
 Her fiction has been on the San Francisco Chronicle’s Best Books list and featured on Good Morning, America and in The New York Times, in addition to being translated into ten languages.
 She has taught creative writing and literature at Yale University (where she gained her PhD in English), Bread Loaf School of English, and Stanford University.
 This is her first chance to create a libretto, and she is immensely grateful for this opportunity.

 Vân-Ánh Vanessa Võ